CORK FLOORING INSTALLATION

 Below are guidelines for laying our cork flooring.
 Every endeavour has been made to ensure the information given here is true and reliable.
 It is given only for the guidance.
 The company cannot accept any responsibility for loss or damage that may result from the use of this information, due to the possibility of variations of processing or working conditions and/or workmanship beyond our control.
 Users are advised to conduct their own tests for a particular application.

 Our floating cork floors can be installed in most domestic areas and in almost all commercial areas except in bathrooms, saunas and persistently wet rooms.
 They can be laid on top of most hard surfaces such as resilient floor coverings, wood flooring and ceramic tiles.
 Soft subfloors such as carpets and similar must be removed.
+In areas where water is likely to be splashed, we recommend using a joint sealer for additional protection against potential moisture damage.
+Clicseal is easy and quick to use: when laying your floor, simply apply the sealant to the top of the tongue on all board edges, following the manufacturer's instructions.

 The subfloor must be even, flat, dry and variations should not exceed 3 mm in 2 m.
 Any type of concrete, wooden or ceramic surface must be completely dry.
 If you are laying on a concrete floor, the moisture level should not exceed 75%RH when tested with a hygrometer in compliance with BS8203-4; 2001.